Alessandro Campagna (kickboxer)

 Alessandro Campagna (born October 10, 1991) is an Italian Welterweight kickboxer, fighting out of Pro Fighting Roma in Rome, Italy.
 He recently won an 8-man tournament in Paramaribo in Suriname called "Soema Na Basi" beating more experienced and quoted fighters from the Netherlands and Suriname.

 Biography and career

-Born in Rome, Italy, he started to train Kickboxing at the age of 10 and after a while he decided to practice Muay thai.
+Born in Rome, Italy, he started to train kickboxing at the age of 10 and after a while he decided to practice Muay thai.
 He trained at Pro Fighting Roma followed by Alessio Smeriglio.
 He had his first fight at the age of 16.
-He has an older brother : Antonio Campagna, which fights too into the -61 Weight division and is currently K-1 Italian National Champion and is more active into the Amateur Tournaments, where he earned a Silver medal in Baku, Azerbaijan during the Wako European Amateur Championship.
-Alessandro is a full-time Studend and he practice as a professional fighter when he's not at school.
+He has an older brother: Antonio Campagna, which fights too into the -61 Weight division and is currently K-1 Italian National Champion and is more active into the Amateur Tournaments, where he earned a Silver medal in Baku, Azerbaijan during the Wako European Amateur Championship.
+Alessandro is a full-time student and he practices as a professional fighter when he's not at school.